-Islamic Boarding School or known as Pondok Pesantren is an educational establishment always strives to optimize children's talents and potential to gain excellence in their lives.
-Excellence in the intellectual field, having the skills and graceful moral attitude is the hope for realizing intelligent and characterful human beings (Puad & Ashton, 2021).
-The process of developing human abilities can be influenced by habituation and academic activities designed by policymakers to manage the pesantren curriculum which is artistically created and used by anyone for the stated purpose, namely good habits.
-In this case, the process that occurs is a design of activities based on achieving goals.
+Islamic boarding schools, or as Pondok Pesantren, are an educational establishment always striving to optimize students’ talents and potential to achieve excellence in their lives.
+Excellence in an intellectual field requires having essential skills and a graceful moral attitude (Puad & Ashton, 2021).
+Development of human abilities can be influenced by habituation and academic activities designed by policymakers to manage the pesantren curriculum, which is artistically created and used by anyone for the stated purpose, namely, good habits.
+In the current context, the process involves a design of activities based on achieving goals.
 The role of pesantren, in general, cannot be separated from students (Thahir, 2014).
-Pondok Pesantren education has the intention of changing the behavior of students who actively produce changes in individual students, both regarding the level of progress in the process of intellectual development in particular, as well as the process of psychological development, attitudes, understanding, skills, interests, adjustments.
-This can be realized through special programs regarding the cultivation of national cultural character values which are arranged in the educational curriculum (Asifudin, 2017).
+Pondok Pesantren education intends to change the behavior of students both regarding the level of progress in the process of intellectual development in particular, as well as the process of psychological development, including development of attitudes, understanding, skills, interests, adjustments.
+This can be realized through special programs centered on the cultivation of national cultural character values incorporated into the educational curriculum (Asifudin, 2017).
 Improving the quality of Islamic boarding school education is the foundation for the creation of quality education.
 The quality of Pondok Pesantren is one of the central issues in education, in addition to other issues such as equity, relevance, and efficiency of boarding school management (Widodo, 2018).
-The development of science and technology, as well as the demands for professionalism in the management of these institutions, pose the greatest challenge to the success of da'wah institutions, such as Islamic boarding schools, in achieving their goals.
+The development of science and technology and the demands for professionalism in the management of these institutions pose the greatest challenge to the success of da’wah institutions, such as Islamic boarding schools, in achieving their goals.
 Pesantren have historically been closely linked to the public interest, emphasizing the importance of Islamic education.
 This is due to the fact that Islamic boarding schools are a type of Islamic educational institution (Munifah et al., 2019).

 Methods